 Some readers will suggest that the portfolio could have been changed.
 Junk bonds could have been added.
 REITs could have been added.
 Stock investing could have been focused on high dividend stocks, etc. The reality, however, is that yields in all portfolios were dropping during the period, so the difference wasn’t whether distributions would exceed income, but when distributions would exceed income.
 You could defer the event, but you couldn’t escape it.

 The impact here goes well beyond angst among seniors.
 A good deal of the consumer spending that powers our economy has been lost as Solvent Seniors have seen their investment income plummet.

-Filed Under: Required Minimum Distributions
+Filed Under: Life of Riley Index, Required Minimum Distributions